servo/mozjs/mozjs-sys/mozjs/js/src/doc/build.rst

     $ export PATH="$PATH:~/.mozbuild/android-sdk-linux/platform-tools"

-- Create a typical `mozconfig` file for compiling SpiderMonkey, as outlined in the :ref:`Setting up a MOZCONFIG` documentation, and include the following
+- Create a typical `mozconfig` file for compiling SpiderMonkey, as outlined in the :ref:`mozconfig` documentation, and include the following
   line:

 .. code:: console